lrtsuser/LRTS/README.md

 R -e "install.packages('agricolae',dependencies=TRUE, repos='http://cran.rstudio.com/')"
 ```

+#### Specify an example project for the artifact

 Go to the `./artifact` folder to start running the artifact by following the steps below.

-#### Specify an example project for the artifact
+If you are using Docker, the default working directory is already `./artifact`.

 We will use one of the evaluated projects, `activemq`, to walk through the general functionality of the artifact.
 Go to `const.py`, locate variable `PROJECTS`, and comment out the other projects in `PROJECTS` except `ACTIVEMQ`.

 ### Collect more builds from evaluated projects

 We need a valid GitHub API token to query some build data from GitHub.
-Before running the artifact, please follow the [official documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to get a GitHub API token, and put the token in `self.tokens` in `token_pool.py`.
+Before running the artifact, please follow the [official documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and [Github personal access tokens](https://github.com/settings/tokens) to get a GitHub API token, and put the token in `self.tokens` in `token_pool.py`.

 To collect data (e.g, test report, log, metadata) of more PR builds from the evaluated project, run: